 Outreach Educational Programs

-Virtually every person who calls us for an outreach program asks that we bring a cat and this shows us the huge need for educating the educators.
-One of the biggest problems that we face as a sanctuary is the never ending flood of animals in need of a place to live out their lives.
-The single largest cause, of all of these unwanted animals, are people who use them for “education” and “edutainment” until they won’t work any longer, which is usually by the time they are 1 to 5 years old.
-The people sell themselves as rescuers and as being involved in conservation, when all of the money you pay them really goes into their own pockets.
-Many of them work under the guise of non profits, but a further look into their tax returns will show that only the people running the show benefited from your donations.
-The people who make their living, by bringing big cats to your schools and events, then will dump the cats when they refuse to work and buy or breed a new cub that will work for a few years more.
-These cats live to be in excess of 20 years and there is no where for them to go.
+Sadly, many people who call us for an outreach program asks that we bring a cat.
+This shows us the huge need for educating the educators.
+One of the biggest problems that we face as a sanctuary is the never-ending flood of animals in need of a place to live out their lives.
+The single largest cause of all of these unwanted animals are people who use them for “education” and “edutainment” until they won’t work any longer, which is usually by the time they are 1 to 5 years old.

+People sell themselves as rescuers and as being involved in conservation, even when all of the money you pay them really goes into their own pockets.
+Many of them work under the guise of nonprofits, but a further look into their tax returns will show that only the people running the show benefited from your donations.
+The people who make their living by bringing big cats to your schools and events will then will dump the cats when they refuse to work.
+Then they buy or breed a new cub that will work for a few years more.
+These cats live to be in excess of 20 years and there is nowhere for them to go.

-What can kids do for the animals?
+What can kids do to help the animals?

-Make sure your friends are too.
+Be kind to animals and make sure your friends are too.

 Learn about animals so you can be their voice.